Implementing AI in Businesses

 This is what futures thinking looks like in practice: exploring how the company performs in different future scenarios, then preparing to win in the one most likely to emerge.

-AI implementation in business is accelerating, though not at the same pace across industries.
-Sectors like marketing and sales have already moved into active deployment, with 67% of companies actively using AI (See Image below).
+AI adoption is accelerating, though not at the same pace across industries.
+Sectors like marketing and sales have already moved into active deployment, with 67% of companies actively using AI.
 In these spaces, AI is no longer experimental; it is built into daily operations, and expectations around performance and speed have shifted accordingly.

 Where AI is already embedded, adoption is expected.
 Where it is still new, it can become a source of advantage.
 Knowing where your industry stands helps clarify the urgency—and the opportunity.